Description du projet

 - A novel technique to crosslink cell laden hydrogels around the reinforcement structure has been developed.
 The technique allows generation of large hybrid constructs using enzymatically or ionically crosslinkable hydrogels in under 30 minutes.
 To perform this, an intermediate mold is manufactured and preloaded with the required ions or enzymes.
 With respect to traditional casting techniques, diffusion of ions and enzymes is possible from all sides of the construct.
 The grafts can be manufactured in a sterile way and using pharmacological grade components.

-Outlook: Currently we are testing the production of these hybrid implants with different hydrogels and reinforcement structures in vitro.
-The next steps will involve the implantation and evaluation of these grafts in animal models.
-For the Statistical Shape model, we are currently looking into how partial data can be incorporated to improve the synthesis capabilities of the model.
+Outlook: For the Statistical Shape model, we are currently looking into how partial data can be incorporated to improve the synthesis capabilities of the model.
 In the next steps, we also want to incorporate the reinforcement structure directly into the Statistical Shape model.

 Tosoratti, E, Guillon, P, Kessel, B, Zenobi-Wong, M Eluting Moulds for Hydrogel Crosslinking, European Patent EP 19169134